dcloudio/hbuilderx-extension-docs/en/Tutorial/extension/markdown_share.md

 You can convert markdown into HTML web pages with uniCloud web hosting services and publish them as online URLs.
 Then you can send the URL to anyone who wants to share.

-At the same time, the pictures involved in markdown will also be automatically uploaded to the CDN of uniCloud Hosting Server.
+At the same time, the pictures involved in markdown will also be automatically uploaded to the CDN of uniCloud.

 ## 2. How to use

-In the `md` file, right-click and select [Share to Weblink], you can find "return url" in the console.
+In the `md` file, right-click and select [Share to Weblink], you can find that the "url" will be output from the console.

 <img src="/static/snapshots/tutorial/markdown_share_1.jpeg" style="zoom:65%" />